Kyunki Saas Bhi Kabhi Bahu Thi 2 - Details, Cast, Crew

 CharacterActorRole

-Angad ViraniRohit SuchantiTulsi-Mihir’s son; romantic lead with Vrinda; married to co-star Shagun in real life for sibling chemistry.
+Angad ViraniRohit SuchantiTulsi-Mihir’s son, romantic lead with Vrinda; married to co-star Shagun in real life for sibling chemistry.

 Hrithik ViraniAman GandhiAnother son: explores growth and bonds.